njones61/ce547/docs/unit3/12_boundary_condition/boundary_condition_read.md

 # Pre-Class - Boundary Condition Analysis

+In this pre-class, we will introduce boundary condition analysis and explain why it is essential for building reliable groundwater models and informing water management decisions.
+We cover the three basic types of boundaries, head, specified flow, and no-flow, and describe what real features each one represents.
+We will also look at case studies that demonstrate real-world boundary condition strategies.

 Slides (Boundary Condition Analysis - Part 1): [bc_analysis-pt1.pptx](bc_analysis-pt1.pptx) <br>
 Slides (Boundary Condition Analysis - Part 2): [bc_analysis-pt2.pptx](bc_analysis-pt2.pptx) <br>